Llanfoist

 Llanfoist (Llan-ffwyst) is a village near Abergavenny, in Monmouthshire, Wales, in the community of Llanfoist Fawr.
-Llanfoist derives from Ffwyst, an early Christian Welsh saint, although the anglicised version of the church patron is Saint Faith.
+The saint after whom the church and village was named is uncertain.
+The anglicised version of the church patron is Saint Faith.
 The population was 1,228 in 2011.

 The Church of St Faith

 1901 Kelly's Directory of Monmouthshire describes the parish church of St Faith's: